Shiba Inu

 The Shiba Inu (柴犬) is a breed of hunting dog from Japan.
-A small-to-medium breed, it is the smallest of the six original and distinct spitz breeds of dog native to Japan.
+A small-to-medium breed, it is the smallest of the six original dog breeds native to Japan.
+The Shiba Inu was originally bred for hunting.
 Its name literally translates to "brushwood dog", as it is used to flush game.

-A small, alert, and agile dog that copes very well with mountainous terrain and hiking trails, the Shiba Inu was originally bred for hunting.
-It looks similar to and is often mistaken for other Japanese dog breeds such as the Akita Inu or Hokkaido, but the Shiba Inu is a different breed with a distinct blood line, temperament, and smaller size than other Japanese dog breeds.
+The Shiba Inu is a small, alert, and agile dog that copes very well with mountainous terrain and hiking trails.
+Its appearance is similar to other Japanese dog breeds such as the Akita Inu or Hokkaido, but the Shiba Inu is a different breed with a distinct bloodline, temperament, and smaller size than other Japanese dog breeds.

 Appearance

-The Shiba's frame is compact with well-developed muscles.